The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 2. Is MKV better than MP4?

-Yes, MKV is a better video format as it provides lossless compression, leading to better video quality.
+Yes, it is better to have your video format in MKV as it provides lossless compression, leading to better video quality.
 However, it also leads to higher file sizes.
-On the other hand, MP4 is a better format for delivering videos with smaller file sizes due to compression, but it has lower video quality than MKV.
+On the other hand, MP4 video is a better format for delivering videos with smaller file sizes due to compression, but it has lower video quality than MKV.

 3. How to turn MKV into MP4?